 60. Takes note of paragraphs 4 and 13 of the report of the Advisory Committee;

-61. Takes note of paragraph 15 of the report of the Advisory Committee, and requests the Secretary-General to continue to take all necessary measures to address all potential conflicts of interest, including by refining the criteria, as appropriate, regarding the type and level of information that should be disclosed by members of staff, and to continue encouraging senior officials, who have not yet disclosed a summary of their assets through the voluntary public disclosure initiative, to do so in future cycles;
+61. Also takes note of paragraph 15 of the report of the Advisory Committee, and requests the Secretary-General to continue to take all necessary measures to address all potential conflicts of interest, including by refining the criteria, as appropriate, regarding the type and level of information that should be disclosed by members of staff, and to continue encouraging senior officials, who have not yet disclosed a summary of their assets through the voluntary public disclosure initiative, to do so in future cycles;

 62. Encourages the Secretary-General, in his capacity as the Chair of the United Nations System Chief Executives Board for Coordination, to promote protection against retaliation across the system, underscores the importance of raising awareness of the policy, as well as the efforts to continuously improve the framework for protection from retaliation, and in this regard requests the Secretary-General to continue to provide information on the implementation of the policy in his next report;